-How To Get More Information
+How To Get Tax Help

-You can order free publications and forms, ask tax questions, and get more information from the IRS in several ways.
+You can get help with unresolved tax issues, order free publications and forms, ask tax questions, and get more information from the IRS in several ways.
 By selecting the method that is best for you, you will have quick and easy access to tax help.